 In the 1930s, many Surrealist artists were arranging found objects in bizarre combinations that challenged reason and summoned unconscious and poetic associations.
-Object —titled Le Déjeuner en fourrure (The lunch in fur) by the Surrealist leader André Breton—is a cup and saucer that was purchased at a Paris department store and lined with the pelt of a Chinese gazelle.
-The work takes advantage of differences in the varieties of sensual pleasure: fur may delight the touch but it repels the tongue.
+Object —titled Le Déjeuner en fourrure (Lunch in fur) by the Surrealist leader André Breton—is a cup-and-saucer set that was purchased at a Paris department store and lined with the pelt of a Chinese gazelle.
+The work highlights the specificities of sensual pleasure: fur may delight the touch, but it repels the tongue.
 And a cup and spoon, of course, are made to be put in the mouth.

 Following his inclusion of the work in MoMA’s 1936–37 exhibition Fantastic Art, Dada, Surrealism, Alfred H. Barr, Jr., the Museum’s director, remarked, “Few works of art in recent years have so captured the popular imagination....
 The ‘fur-lined tea set’ makes concretely real the most extreme, the most bizarre improbability.
 The tension and excitement caused by this object in the minds of tens of thousands of Americans have been expressed in rage, laughter, disgust or delight.”

 Publication excerpt from MoMA Highlights: 375 Works from The Museum of Modern Art, New York (New York: The Museum of Modern Art, 2019)